Brandmark vs Make (Integromat): Which is Better in 2026?

 Choose Brandmark if you need:

-- ✓ Small businesses creating first logos
+- ✓ Small businesses on a tight budget

 Choose Make (Integromat) if you need: